cshort4403/DevCon1/Game Design Documentation.md

 - Fixed portal not teleporting bug by disabling character controller during transit
 - Added cooldown timer for teleport so that the player does not get stuck in an infinite loop

+#### 9/25/2024

+**Parker**
+- Added our puzzle concepts to the map for the purposes of testing our player experience
+	- Added "Plinko" puzzle